RavenVR/Game-Making-Using-Pygame-Testing/updatelog.md

 # UPDATE LOG

+## 3.6.0
+ADDED New Snake gamemode, Growth Over Time, where overtime it adds 0.1 to your length, a fruit gives 5.

 ## 3.5.5
 CHANGED Pong 1 player so that if the ball hits the top and bottom wall then the score wont change